-- Short-term commitment and realistic expectations; - Low risks, with possibly high rewards; and, - The development of social capital among residents and the building of organizational capacity among public-private institutions, non-profits, and their constituents.
+- The offering of local solutions for local planning challenges; - Short-term commitment and realistic expectations; - Low risks, with possibly high rewards; and, - The development of social capital among residents and the building of organizational capacity among public-private institutions, non-profits, and their constituents.

 When residents engage directly in creating their immediate environments, even when temporary, it's both empowering and energizing.
-Park(ing) Day - a day dedicated to temporarily converting parking spaces to park spaces - is one example of tactical urbanism that has already been explored in Greater Des Moines.
+Park(ing) Day - a day dedicated to temporarily converting parking spaces to park spaces- is one example of tactical urbanism that has already been explored in Greater Des Moines.
 A scan around the globe should inspire Greater Des Moines to engage in more tactical urbanism efforts.

-Beyond the action steps outlined below, other examples of tactical urbanism include guerilla gardening, park mobiles, yarn bombing, guerilla wayfinding, edible bus stops, weed bombing, camps, ad busting, front yard or street libraries, alley art, pothole gardening, mobile farmers markets on buses, billboards as urban gardens, and projects such as those by Candy Chang.
+Beyond the action steps outlined below, other examples of tactical urbanism include guerilla gardening, park mobiles, yarn bombing, guerilla wayfinding, edible bus stops, weed bombing, camps, ad busting, front yard or street libraries, alley art, pothole gardening, mobile farmers markets on buses, billboards as urban gardens, and projects by Candy Chang.

-- Build on previous park(ing) day efforts and expand the event to include all communities in the region. - Deploy park(ing) day techniques at the parcel or parking lot scale to increase the supply of park space.
+Build on previous park(ing) day efforts and expand the event to include all communities in the region.

-- Implement open streets and play streets events around the region.
+- Deploy park(ing) day techniques at the parcel or parking lot scale to increase the supply of park space. - Implement open streets and play streets events around the region.
 Open streets events temporarily provide safe spaces for walking, biking, skating, and social activities (think of a block party); promote local economic development; and, raise awareness about the detrimental effects of the automobile on urban living.
-Play streets create public playgrounds within spaces formerly used for the movement and storage of automobiles. - Promote livable streets and neighborhood vitality through Build a Better Block programs, which encourage community builders and property owners to temporarily activate vacant storefronts and public space. - Support pop-up retail spaces, restaurants, and cafes through public-private partnerships to promote the temporary use of vacant spaces and parking lanes. - Reclaim underused asphalt as public space without large capital expenditures through a pavement to plazas initiative, a la Times Square.
+Play streets create public playgrounds within spaces formerly used for the movement and storage of automobiles. - Promote livable streets and neighborhood vitality through Build a Better Block programs, which encourages community builders and property owners to temporarily activate vacant storefronts and public space. - Support pop-up retail spaces, restaurants, and cafes through public-private partnerships to promote the temporary use of vacant spaces and parking lanes. - Reclaim underused asphalt as public space without large capital expenditures through a pavement to plazas initiative, a la Times Square.
 These interventions begin with the use of temporary, inexpensive materials to reassign excessive motor vehicle space for the use of pedestrians or bicyclists.
-In New York, injuries to motorists and their passengers declined by 63 percent after these plazas were installed, while pedestrian injuries decreased 35 percent and even as pedestrian volumes increased.
+In New York, injuries to motorists and their passengers declined by 63 percent after

 "Arts and culture act as an economic driver for our regional economy in terms of visitors, locals, and those relocating here.
-More and more visitors are realizing Greater Des Moines has an artful vibe, and because of that, new visitor dollars are coming into realizing Greater Des Moines has an artful vibe, and because of that, new visitor dollars are coming into our city.
+More and more visitors are realizing Greater Des Moines has an artful vibe, and because of that, new visitor dollars are coming into our city.
 Central Iowans benefit from those visitor expenditures and from the arts and culture community in our city.
-Put simply, our vibrant arts and culture scene makes our city stronger."
+Put simply, our vibrant arts and culture scene makes our city stronger."641

+Greg Edwards

-Greg Edwards Greater Des Moines Convention and Visitors Bureau President and CEO
+Greater Des Moines Convention and Visitors

+Bureau President and CEO